 5 Helpful / 2 Not

-Other Thoughts: One of the oldest courses in North Carolina being built in 1981(I believe).
+Other Thoughts: One of the oldest courses in North Carolina.
 Barn comes into play on hole 14.
-The service Road on the back nine play as O.B.
+The service road and beyond plays as O.B. on the back 9.

 5 of 7 people found this review helpful.

 for free to add your review.
 Have an account already?
 Sign In